Automotive industry in Germany: Postwar era

 By the end of World War II, most of the auto factories had been destroyed or badly damaged.
-Germany needed debt relief.
-The London Agreement on German External Debts of 1953 provided that repayments were only due while West Germany ran a trade surplus, and that repayments were limited to 3% of export earnings.
-This gave Germany’s creditors a powerful incentive to import German goods, assisting reconstruction of the Car Industry.
 In addition, the eastern part of Germany was under control of the Soviet Union, which dismantled much of the machinery that was left and sent it back to the Soviet Union as war reparations.
 Some manufacturers, such as Maybach and Adler (automobile), started up again, but did not continue making passenger cars.
 The Volkswagen production facility in Wolfsburg continued making the Volkswagen Beetle (Type 1) in 1945, a car which it had intended to make prior to the war (under the name of KdF-Wagen), except that the factory was converted to military truck production during the war.
 By 1955 VW had made one million Volkswagen Beetles, and by 1965 had built 10 million, as it gained popularity on export markets as well as on the home market.
 Other auto manufacturers rebuilt their plants and slowly resumed production, with initial models mostly based on pre-war designs.
 Mercedes-Benz resumed production in 1946 with the pre-war–designed 170 series.
 In 1951 they introduced the 220 series, which came with a more modern engine, and the 300 series.
 Opel revived the pre-war cars Opel Olympia in 1947 and the Opel Kapitän in 1948.
 (Toolings for the Opel Kadett were taken by the Soviets and used to make the Moskvitch 400-420., which had resumed production of trucks in 1945, began building the pre-war Ford Taunus in 1948.
 Porsche began production of their Porsche 356 sports car in 1948, and replaced it with their long-lived Porsche 911 in 1964 (which remains in production more than 50 years and several incarnations later).

 Borgward began production in 1949, and Goliath, Lloyd, Gutbrod, and Auto Union (DKW) began in 1950.
 BMW's first cars after the war were the luxurious BMW 501 and BMW 502 in 1952.
 In 1957 NSU Motorenwerke re-entered the car market.

 Automobile manufacturers in East Germany after the war included Eisenacher Motorenwerk (EMW), which also made the Wartburg, and VEB Sachsenring Automobilwerke Zwickau, which made the IFA F8 (derived from the DKW F8) and the Trabant.
 East Germany's status as a communist country was reflecting in the relatively primitive design and refinement of these cars, although they both continued in production until the early 1990s, shortly after the fall of the communist rule and the German reunification.